Ask Slashdot: Should You Use Password Managers?

 I have a crap memory so I simply use an internal algorithm to generate a three word passphrase based upon the website I want to access.
 So say I wanted to access the Whitehouse website and they wanted user names and passwords, the one I would go with is bullshitnumber1 https://www.whitehouse.gov/(sh... [whitehouse.gov] that Trump is more honest than Obama but at least Trump doesn't pretend to be something he isn't), maybe perhaps a little more complicated than that but you get the idea.
 Sometimes more slack, sometimes more

-Use a password manager, don't store online (Score:4, Insightful)
+Use a password manager, don't store online (Score:5, Insightful)

 Re: (Score:2)